Username or E-mail:

 Still, there are plenty of people who don't identify with any of those terms, and thus state that they simply fall under "genderqueer" or "nonbinary."

-girls, which pronouns do you use?
+girls, which pronouns do they use?
 Well, we've scrounged up some handy-dandy

-So, now that that's out of the way, I'd just like to state one very important thing:
+Now that all that's out of the way, I'd like to state one very important thing: